ankit7469/Titanic-survival-project-using-Decision-tree-algorithm/README.md

-# Titanic Survival Project using Decision tree algorithm
+# Titanic Survival Project using Decision Tree algorithm
 -------------------------------------------------------------------------------------

-### Project Overview
+## Project Overview -

-This project predicts whether a passenger survived the Titanic disaster based on features such as age, gender, ticket class, and fare.
+- This project predicts whether a passenger survived the Titanic disaster based on features such as age, gender, ticket class, and fare.
-A Decision Tree Classifier is used to model the relationship between these features and survival probability.
+- A Decision Tree Classifier is used to model the relationship between these features and survival probability.

-🧠 Objective
+🧠 Objective -

 To analyze the Titanic dataset and build a machine learning model that can predict survival outcomes of passengers with good accuracy.

-📂 Dataset
+📂 Dataset -

 Source: Titanic Dataset – DataScienceDojo (Kaggle Version)

 Key Features Used:

-Pclass → Passenger Class (1 = Upper, 2 = Middle, 3 = Lower)
+- Pclass → Passenger Class (1 = Upper, 2 = Middle, 3 = Lower)
-Sex → Gender (0 = Male, 1 = Female)
+- Sex → Gender (0 = Male, 1 = Female)
-Age → Passenger’s Age
+- Age → Passenger’s Age
-SibSp → Number of siblings/spouses aboard
+- SibSp → Number of siblings/spouses aboard
-Parch → Number of parents/children aboard
+- Parch → Number of parents/children aboard
-Fare → Ticket fare
+- Fare → Ticket fare
-Survived → Target variable (1 = Survived, 0 = Did not survive)
+- Survived → Target variable (1 = Survived, 0 = Did not survive)

 🧩 Steps Performed